-The Caucasus is a wonderful region to put on your bucket list of European spring destinations.
+The Caucasus is a wonderful region to put on your bucket list of the best European spring destinations.
 It includes Armenia, Azerbaijan, and Georgia, as well as the North Caucasus.

 The reason this region inspires during the springtime is that winter moves out of the area and flowers are all over the place, making it colorful and lively once again.

 You will find that the waterfalls in Armenia, Georgia, and Azerbaijan are gushing after the snow melts in the mountains, and many holidays are celebrated in the region during this time.